 This strategy need only be used if lacking hookshot.
 If you have hookshot and want to continue without Goron Mask, proceed to scarecrow skip.
 To get past the tall block room, the one with the yellow door frame in the main tower, if Zora Mask is in inventory, one can either climb the block and jump to the exit, or gainer right to the exit door (be sure to grab the key!).
 If you lack Zora Mask, 3 hovers off the ground is enough to make it on top of the block (or 2 with angle change and a sidehop to grab).
 Otherwise, grab the key in the bridge room and the key in this block room and open the locked door in the first room to skip the room completely.
 In a situation with Goron Mask but without Zora Mask or hookshot, a Goron bomb jump is enough to make it on top of the block.

 Once again, this strategy need only be used if lacking hookshot.
 If you have hookshot and want to continue without Goron Mask, proceed to scarecrow skip.
 To get past the pillar room without Goron Mask, a simple long jump is enough to cross the gap and get to the door.
+A simple jump as a Zora is also enough to cross the gap.
 In such an instance where one does have hookshot in this room, a hookshot to the crate on the other side also clears the gap to the other side.

 By using a long jump or a recoil flip near the ends of the bridges, enough distance is given to cross between them.
 Note that chu recoils will not work as they stick to the walls.